lucky-sideburn/kubeinvaders/README.md

 ### Information about Current Status and Events :joystick:

-As described below, on the game screen near the spaceship, there are details about the current cluster, namespace, and some configurations.
+As shown below, on the game screen near the spaceship, there are details about the current cluster, namespace, and some configurations.

 ![Alt Text](./doc_images/game-info.png)